ursinusdatastructures/Modules/_pages/UnionFindModule/Exercise1.md

   prev: "./Video1"
   next: "./Video2"
   points: 1.5
-  instructions: "<p>Fill in the <code>find</code> method in the bubble set implementation of disjoint sets below.</p>"
+  instructions: "<p>Fill in the <code>find</code> method in the naive bubble list implementation of disjoint sets below.</p>"
   goals:
-    - To manipulate variables and types in python
+    - To use instance methods in python
-    - To apply arithmetic expressions in python
+    - To implement an ADT

 processor:
   correctfeedback: "Correct!!"